arcturuscodez/NovusEdge/README.md

 ### General

+- **Prior Versions** Prior versions are stored on the developer's computer and are not published to github for public viewing.

 - **V0.2.1** is an entirely new method of handling the interaction to the database through the use of the repository pattern which can be further examined through [Database Information Documentation](software/database/info.md).

-- **V0.2.2** is the latest version of the new database interaction system, it currently is the most up to date version with the most working features
+- **V0.2.2** is the latest branch/version of the software with the most features.

 ### Universal